 Have your dinner and get paid, too, when you sign up to visit and review local pizzerias.

-According to The Penny Hoarder, all you have to do to be considered for this job is fill out an application and an independent contractor agreement with The Source, an independent field agent database provider.
+All you have to do to be considered for this job is fill out an application with The Source, an independent field agent database provider — no fees required.
 Once you’re approved, you can search out pizza shops in your area to rate.
 You’ll get paid twice per month via direct deposit or paper check for all your work.